ianrastall/text-utils/books/ada/book-ada-04.md

 if : Integer := 42;       -- illegal: plain "if" is a reserved word
 ```

+Ada 2022 defines exactly 69 reserved words—the list above contains them all.
+You can confirm the count with tooling such as `gnatls -v` or by consulting
+Annex P of the Ada Reference Manual.
+Note in particular the newer additions
+`some` (quantified expressions) and `parallel` (structured parallelism), which
+may be unfamiliar if you last used Ada 2005.

 #### 4.2.1.2 Naming Conventions

 Ada's case-insensitivity requires disciplined naming conventions to ensure